 In the section of the concert, there were plenty of cultural holiday songs, which if done wrong, could completely lose their meaning.
 This did not happen, every song such as “Lamma” and “Badaa Yathanna,” sang by Les Chants, or “Ere Shel Shoshanim,” by A Capella, the pronunciations were accurate and clear.
 Sadoway explained that students who were from the countries that the songs were from helped as much as possible with the pronunciations.

 There were plenty of volunteers who helped pull off that festive night.
 Allier Manahan, the dedicated man who played piano, has been accompanying the choir for eight years now.
+And this year they decided to try some Piano Instrumental R&B Beats, to change things up from the previous years.
 Janet Steidel, a retired choir teacher from Canyon Middle School, along with retired teacher Sue Williams and Monica Herendeen, who is part of the computer support at CVHS, played the hand bells in “Lo How a Rose E’er Blooming.”

 “I must say that my favorite song to sing was most definitely ‘Lo How a Rose E’er Blooming,’” said sophomore Karissa Turney.
 “The effect of the bells was really fun to work with.”